drivendataorg/cookiecutter-data-science/docs/docs/opinions.md

 ## Data analysis is a directed acyclic graph

+> Don't _ever_ edit your raw data, especially not manually, and _especially_ not in Excel.

 The most important features of a quality data analysis are **correctness** and **reproducibility**—anyone should be able to re-run your analysis using only your module code and raw data and produce the same final products.
 The best way to ensure correctness is to test your analysis code. **The best way to ensure reproducibility is to treat your data analysis pipeline as a directed acyclic graph** ([DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)), meaning that every result or conclusion in your analysis can be traced backwards to examine what combination of code and data it came from or run forwards to recreate any artifact of the analysis.

 ### Raw data is immutable